-To access the Grader report, open any course page, and in the Settings block, under Course administration, select Grades.
+To access the Grader report, open any course page, and in the Settings block, under Course administration, select Gradebook setup.

 If this is your first time opening the Gradebook, the Grader report view will automatically display.
 Otherwise, if a different report displays, select Grader report from the tabs at the top of the page.
-All Gradebook reports and views are accessible from these tabs and individual users can be filtered in the All participants section using by clicking on the appropriate letter of the users first and/or surname.
+All Gradebook reports and views are accessible from these tabs.

 Once the Grader report opens, you can toggle between the following 3 views within it by clicking the tiny icon to the right of the course name within the table:

 - Aggregates only—no grade columns, only category totals column